Biden gets 2nd dose of vaccine as team readies COVID-19 plan

 Scenes of the procedure aired on cable news moments after it occurred.

 Biden got his first shot on Dec.
-21. The virus has now killed nearly 375,000 people in the United States — about 60,000 more than when the president-elect got his first round of vaccination — and continues to upend life around the globe.
+21. The virus has now killed more than 375,000 people in the United States — about 60,000 more than when the president-elect got his first round of vaccination — and continues to upend life around the globe.

 The Pfizer-BioNTech vaccine requires a second shot about three weeks after the first vaccination.
 Another vaccine, this one produced by Moderna, requires a second shot about four weeks afterward.
 One-shot vaccines are still undergoing testing.